-4. The overall architecture of Exposure Drafts is designed to ensure that sustainability information is reported in a carefully articulated manner

-- Article 19a.2 of the CSRD proposal gives a list of sustainability information to be covered by the ESRS.
-Many elements of information contained in this list would apply to all sustainability subject matters also identified as sustainability topics, subtopics or even sub-subtopics in the Exposure Drafts listed in article 19b. - Therefore, the EDs architecture is designed a) to organise the reporting of the relevant information over generally agreed upon sustainability subject matters on the basis of relevant disclosures, b) to foster maximum comparability across sectors while ensuring appropriate room for and balance between sector-agnostic, sector-specific and entity-specific information, and c) to facilitate the navigation through the reported information. - Following this approach, standards are organised by categories which all complement and interact with each other.
-There are three categories of standards: - (a) The cross-cutting standards cover the general provisions applying to sustainability reporting under the CSRD (ESRS 1) and the sustainability disclosure requirements (ESRS 2) that relate to how the undertaking complies with ESRS, to the way sustainability is embedded in the undertaking's "company-wide" business strategy and business model(s), its governance and to how the undertaking identifies and manages its principal sustainability impacts, risks and opportunities.
+- 4. The overall architecture of Exposure Drafts is designed to ensure that sustainability information is reported in a carefully articulated manner - 27 Article 19a(2) of the CSRD proposal gives a list of sustainability information to be covered by the ESRS.
+Many elements of information contained in this list would apply to all sustainability subject matters also identified as sustainability topics, subtopics or even sub-subtopics in the Exposure Drafts listed in article 19b. - 28 Therefore, the EDs architecture is designed a) to organise the reporting of relevant disclosures addressing sustainability subject matters as required by the CSRD proposal, b) to foster maximum comparability across sectors while ensuring appropriate room for and balance between sectoragnostic, sector-specific and entity-specific information, and c) to facilitate the navigation through the reported information. - 29 Following this approach, standards are organised by categories which all complement and interact with each other.
+There are three categories of standards: - (a) The cross-cutting standards cover the general provisions applying to - sustainability reporting under the CSRD, including principles to be followed by the topical standards (sector-agnostic and sector-specific) when prescribing disclosure requirements related to policies, targets, actions and action plans, resources across all sustainability subject matters, in order to ensure consistency on these aspects throughout all ESRS (ESRS 1); and - the sustainability disclosure requirements (ESRS 2) that relate to how the undertaking complies with ESRS, to the way sustainability is embedded in the undertaking's "company-wide" business strategy and business model(s), its governance and to how the undertaking identifies and manages its principal sustainability impacts, risks and opportunities.

 These aspects are meant to be transversal to all sustainability subject matters, as defined in article 19b (hence the name "cross-cutting" standards).
-The related disclosure requirements correspond to the governance, strategy and risk management reporting pillars of the TCFD and the ISSB11.
-The cross-cutting standards also frame how to report with a single approach under topical standards (sector-agnostic and sector-specific) for disclosure requirements related to policies, targets, actions and action plans, resources across all sustainability subject matters. - (b) Topical standards cover a specific sustainability topic or sub-topic as defined by article 19b and described in the next section from a sector agnostic perspective.
+The related disclosure requirements correspond to the governance, strategy and risk management reporting pillars of the TCFD and the ISSB10.

+- (b) Topical standards cover a specific sustainability topic or sub-topic as defined by article 19b and described in the next section from a sector agnostic perspective.
 They set disclosure requirements relating to sustainability impacts, risks and opportunities that are deemed to be material for all undertakings, regardless of the sectors they operate in.
 Such disclosure requirements complement those prescribed by the cross-cutting standards and cover information to be reported on - the policies, targets, actions and action plans, resources adopted by the undertaking on a given sustainability topic or subtopic, - as well as corresponding performance measurement metrics for each sustainability topic or subtopic.

-Such targets and performance measurement metrics correspond to the TCFD and ISSB targets & metrics fourth and last reporting pillar12.
+Such targets and performance measurement metrics correspond to the TCFD and ISSB targets & metrics fourth and last reporting pillar11.